dnolan1993/battle-ship-game/README.md

 <img src = "documentation/selection_outcome_display_2.png" alt="Screenshot of selection outcome display message of 'Positioned already guessed!' from game">

-When the player has made a selection of where to strike the game will display "It's a miss!", "It's a hit!" or "Positioned already guessed!" for both the player and the opponent.
+When the player has made a selection of where to strike the game will display "It's a miss!", "It's a hit!" or "Positioned already guessed!
+Annnd you've wasted a turn!" for both the player and the opponent.

 ### Hits counters
 <img src = "documentation/hits_counters.png" alt="Screenshot of hits counters from game">